saxtouri/svs/doc/usage.rst

 ^^^^^^^^^^^^^^^^^^^

 The type of affiliation validation for the transaction is specified in the `scope` of the authentication request.
-There are three categories of scopes allowed:
+There are two categories of scopes allowed:

     #) **Affiliation:** what type of affiliation should be validated?
     #) **Identifier:** what type of identifier is requested (persistent, to be able to identify returning users, or
        transient, unique for each validation transaction)?
-    #) **Other:** what extra information about the user should be returned?

 A valid scope string must fulfill the following:
     #) Exactly one value from the affiliation category of scopes must be specified.